ABThijssen/GDVIS/README.md

   controls
 - *optional_LDSC_h2_se_allcases.con*: the standard error of the heritability
+- *folder_location*: if you want to save the output in a different folder than the current working directory

 GDVIS will not run when there is no suggested evidence of significant difference between subgroups.